Cloud-Technology-Solutions/AppSheetApp/README.md

 - `https://www.googleapis.com/auth/script.external_request`

-### Connecting Apps Script to AppSheet and using the service
+### Connecting Apps Script to AppSheet and using the Apps Script library

 Before you can start making calls to your AppSheet app you need to use the `connect()` method to specify your app ID and Application Access Key.
 For security you may wish to store these values in the Property Service.

+> If you have copied `AppSheetApp.js` into your project instead of `connect()` use `new AppSheetApp()`

 Once you have connected to your app you can use methods to add, delete, read and update table records.
 The example below shows how to connect to your app and add two rows to a 'People' table:

 ```
 /**